ahmadfajar/vue-mdbootstrap-docs/src/docs/components/toggle-field.md

 ## Used With Other Input Controls

-`<bs-button-toggle-field>` its main purpose is to be used as a form element.
-Example below, shows you how to mixed `<bs-button-toggle-field>` with another form elements.
+`<bs-button-toggle-field>` main purpose is to be used as a form element.
+Example below, shows you how to mixed `<bs-button-toggle-field>` with other form elements.

 :::demo
 ```html